joshhornby/joshhornby.github.io/_posts/2026-02-27-inheriting-a-struggling-team.md

 Set realistic expectations.
 Don't promise a quick turnaround to look good.
 Set timelines you can actually meet.
 Rebuilt trust comes from kept promises, not optimistic forecasts.

 Show progress.
-Regular updates on what's improving.
-Delivered features, but also fewer incidents and better velocity.
+Give regular updates on what's improving.
+Talk about delivered features, but also about fewer incidents and faster delivery.
 Make the recovery visible.

 Ask for what you need.
 If the team needs time, resources, or protection from demands, advocate for it.
 Stakeholders can be reasonable when they understand the situation.

 ## The long game

-Turning around a struggling team takes time.
-Not weeks, but months.
-Probably six months before things feel genuinely different.
-A year before the turnaround is clearly sustained.
+Turning around a struggling team takes months, not weeks.
+Probably six months before things feel different.
+A year before the turnaround is clearly holding.

 The early period is the hardest.
 You're fixing problems that aren't your fault and cleaning up messes you didn't make.
 It feels thankless.

 But teams that come through hard times together get strong.
-The engineers who stay through a turnaround are committed, and they don't take things for granted.
+The engineers who stay through a turnaround are committed, and they don't take a working team for granted.

-The way up is hard, but it's rewarding in ways that leading a comfortable team never is.
+The way up is hard.
+It's also rewarding in ways that leading a comfortable team never is.